-What is an immediate needs annuity & how does it work?
+What is an immediate needs annuity, and how does it work?

 An immediate needs annuity is one way to provide funding for long-term care in your old age.

-We reveal what you need to know about immediate needs annuities and how they work to help you decide if one would be suitable for your circumstances.
+In this guide we explain what you need to know about immediate needs annuities and how they work, to help you decide if one would be suitable for your circumstances.

 How does an immediate needs annuity work?

-One of the main challenges of funding care is simply not knowing how long it will be needed.
+One of the main challenges of funding care is that it’s impossible to know how long you’ll need it for.

-The advantage of doing this is it doesn’t count as your income, so it is not subject to income tax.
-So, it can deliver higher sums to pay for your care than you might be able to achieve with an ordinary annuity.
+Payments also don’t count as income, so are not subject to income tax.
+This means they can deliver higher sums to pay for your care than you might be able to achieve with an ordinary annuity.

 Due to the way an immediate needs annuity works, you can only buy one if you are receiving care (or due to receive care soon), as a nominated care provider must be made the recipient of the money paid out.